 America has an investment problem.
-That was true even before the current coronavirus crisis, and it's even more true after the pandemic has damaged the economy and made clear the need for large-scale efforts at rebuilding and adaptation.
-The institutions that are supposed to manage our investment decisions are failing to translate our national wealth into investment in sustainable, equitable, and environmentally responsible growth and the creation of good jobs for American communities.
+That was true even before the current coronavirus crisis, and it is even more true after the pandemic has damaged the economy and made clear the need for large-scale efforts at rebuilding and adaptation.
+Private sector investment during the post-financial crisis economic recovery significantly lagged long term averages, while public investment is at historic lows as a share of the economy.
+All too often, the investment that does happen is extractive and short-term and does not respond to the demand among both the public and investors for investment that drives sustainable and equitable long-term growth.